hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 specify a `kms_key_id`.
 See [DB Instance Replication][1] and [Working with PostgreSQL and MySQL Read Replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html) for more information on using Replication.
+* `restore_to_point_in_time` - (Optional, Forces new resource) A configuration block for restoring a DB instance to an arbitrary point in time.
+Requires the `identifier` argument to be set with the name of the new DB instance to be created.
+See [Restore To Point In Time](#restore-to-point-in-time) below for details.
+* `s3_import` - (Optional) Restore from a Percona Xtrabackup in S3.
+See [Importing Data into an Amazon RDS MySQL DB Instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MySQL.Procedural.Importing.html)
 * `security_group_names` - (Optional/Deprecated) List of DB Security Groups to
 associate.
 Only used for [DB Instances on the _EC2-Classic_ Platform](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html#USER_VPC.FindDefaultVPC).